-Sprint to launch first batch of tri-band 4G LTE hardware on July 19Alex Wagner - Deputy Managing Editor, News Desk
+Sprint to launch first batch of tri-band 4G LTE hardware on July 19Alex Wagner - Editorial Director of News and Content

 After initially announcing its first batch of tri-band 4G LTE mobile broadband products earlier this year, Sprint today revealed when consumers will actually be able to get their mitts on the new hardware.
 Sprint says that the MiFi 500 LTE from Novatel (shown above), the Netgear Zing Mobile Hotspot (shown below), the Netgear 341U USB Modem and will hit its yellow shelves on July 19.
 Pricing and features for each model are as follows: